Plan ahead for your professional career path

 Training and Implementation

-A workshop developed by the School of Medicine Graduate Education Office in conjunction with the Postdoctoral Office in the School of Graduate Studies is held in September and January of each year to familiarize students, postdoctoral researchers, and faculty with the policy and the IDP process.
+A workshop developed by the School of Medicine Graduate Education Office is held in September and January of each year to familiarize students, postdoctoral researchers, and faculty with the policy and the IDP process.
 If additional assistance is needed, please reach out to us at the GEO.